Tareqhasanmunna/Tareqhasanmunna/README.md

 - **Languages:** I've worked with the classics like C and C++, explored the realms of Java, Python, HTML, and CSS; delved into the world of Assembly language, and danced with databases using MySQL.

-- **Concepts:** I've wrapped my head around Object-Oriented Programming, so now inheritance, encapsulation, and polymorphism are like old friends.
+- **Concepts:** I've wrapped my head around Object-Oriented Programming, so now inheritance, encapsulation, and polymorphism.
 Database management is another area I've mastered, handling data like a pro.

 - **Operating Systems:** Basic operations on an operating system?
 Yep, I got that covered too!

-## Project:
+## Projects:
 **1.Web Devloment Project: Nextgenjob**

    I have played my role as the lead UI designer and advisor for a web development project named **Nextgenjob**.
 It's a job listing website where I have contributed to the user interface design and provided          guidance on various aspects of the project.